 Christmas and New Year’s Eve may be over but Santa Fe’s winter wonderland is still going strong in The City Different.
 Just a gaze to the east and you will see the Sangre de Cristo Mountain’s gorgeous snowcap!
 Here are 6 happenings you’ll want to take advantage of while you visit our historic city this February.
-See why Condé Nast Traveler chose Santa Fe among many far-flung, exotic destinations as an exciting place to travel in 2023.
+See why both Booking.com and Condé Nast Traveler chose Santa Fe among many far-flung, exotic destinations as an exciting place to travel in 2023.

 Embrace the Snow

 Winter continues to wear her whites up high at our local “hill” with a base elevation of 10,350 feet and a peak elevation of 12,075 feet!
 Just 16 miles from downtown, Ski Santa Fe offers some of the finest ski slopes in the Southwest, and some of the fluffiest snow.
 AND some of the most expansive vistas, plus terrain for every skill level with 86 trails.
 The rental shop is well equipped, as is the onsite retail shop.
 Choose from two eateries with outdoor decks for soaking in the rays while refueling with delicious regional dishes, BUT if you want to rock out and groove while you eat and regain your energy, try Totemoff's.
 On weekends, local musicians play live music for all to hear in the basin.
 For more ways to enjoy the snow, try one of these five winter adventures.